 If you don’t have snowshoes you can rent them at the Fireside Hut beside the skating pond.
 It will cost you $20 for a full day or $15 for two hours.
 Strap them on and off you go.
 The trails start right beside the skating pond.

-You have a choice of trails for snowshoeing
+A choice of trails for snowshoeing at Grouse Mountain

 If you’re new to snowshoeing or you just want a quick dose of mountain air then take an easy stroll on the Blue Grouse Loop – a green marked trail.